-When visiting Austin, you’re not only guaranteed great music, good food and Southern hospitality — you’ll also have access to some of the most innovative and creative organizations in the country.
+When visiting Austin, you’re not only guaranteed great music, good food and Southern hospitality — you’ll also have access to some of the most innovative and creative organizations and businesses in the country.
 Here are a few local creative companies you can experience during your trip to Austin.

 Located on almost four acres, "Canopy is a creative community set within a redeveloped East Austin warehouse with artist studios, creative office spaces, art galleries, and a café linked together with courtyards and covered breezeways,” says Rachael Garbowski, director of development at Big Medium, a non-profit based in the space that is dedicated to supporting and promoting contemporary art in Texas.
 The indoor and outdoor space at Canopy is beautifully designed to emphasize the connectedness between art, culture, and the public.
 Visit onsite Japanese café Sa-Ten, attend one of many monthly community events or bring a favorite book or friend and hang in the communal courtyard.

 After years of storing craft supplies under her bed and making last minute trips to the art store for a pinch of some specific shade of green glitter, Eli Winkelman realized what Austin needed: a place where anyone, from crafting hoarders to rookies, could make a mess and create.
 “Why not make a lovely space,” she thought, “like a gym, but for making stuff.
 Instead of treadmills, we’ll have paint, glue guns, googly eyes and wood scraps.
 People can show up and work on any project they want.
 It will be Austin’s craft room.”
 Since opening in 2013, Craft has become Austin’s creative hub for DIY crafting, workshops and events.
 How does it work?
 Show up, grab a bin and stock it with supplies and get crafting.
 Or attend one of their monthly workshops or themed classes.